Get

 dog with a pink plush dog toy

-Image Credit: leks quintero, Unsplash
+Image By: leks quintero, Unsplash

 When Dogs Have Unhealthy Toy Behaviors

-It’s clear that most dogs understand their stuffed animals are just toys, but that doesn’t stop from odd behaviors from developing.
+It’s clear that most dogs understand their stuffed animals are just toys, but that doesn’t stop odd behaviors from developing.

 Female dogs will sometimes baby their toys, carrying them around gently, placing them in their beds, or sitting with them.
 This behavior can escalate to aggression, growing or snapping at anyone that comes close to the toy, just like a whelping mother would.